sushmithashettigar29/ReserveTable/README.md

 ### Table Reservation
 - Reserve a table for a specific restaurant.
 - Displays live weather information at the restaurant location.
+- Alerts the user when the booking is successfully done.

 ### Contact / Feedback Form
 - Name, email, and message fields with validation.